Anax: Warfare

 Fortifications dominate the Mycenaean world, with such structures being erected across the Bronze Age, but particularly during the Late Bronze Age Collapse (where the necessity for such fortifications intensified), before the end of Mycenaean civilization.
-Being prolific builders of fortifications, wánaxes actively engaged in warlike campaigning in and around their states, though evidence for their direct participation is minimal.
+Being prolific builders of fortifications, wánaktes actively engaged in warlike campaigning in and around their states, though evidence for their direct participation is minimal.
 Evidence from Pylos suggests that the wánax was in possession of weapons specifically indicated as royal.
 Stronger evidence exists that the wánax assigned military leadership to other members of the palatial elite.
 At Pylos, a name identified as e-ke-ra-wo is speculated to either be a wánax or another person of importance, and was tasked with managing the rowers of Pylos in particular.

 Ahhiyawa texts

-The Ahhiyawa texts include correspondences between unnamed Mycenaean wánaxes and the Hittite kingdom.
-One such text from the collection, known as the Tawagalawa Letter, was composed from the King of Hatti to an unnamed Mycenaean wánax, and contained diplomatic correspondences regarding a man by the name of Piyamaradu, who had acted against the Hittite King; and that the wánax should either return him or reject him.
-The same text informs that the unnamed wánax had previously been in conflict with the Hittites over the territory of Wilusa, though there is no further conflict between them.
+The Ahhiyawa texts include correspondences between unnamed Mycenaean wánaktes and the Hittite kingdom.
+One such text from the collection, known as the Tawagalawa Letter, was sent by the King of Hatti to an unnamed Mycenaean wánax, and contained diplomatic correspondence regarding a man by the name of Piyamaradu, who had acted against the Hittite King; it requested that the wánax should either return him or reject him.
+The same text contains the information that the unnamed wánax had previously been in conflict with the Hittites over the territory of Wilusa, though there is no further conflict between them.
 The Hittite King refers to the wánax not by title but as "brother" in these texts, a common practice in the ancient Near East in diplomatic correspondences with powers viewed as equal participants in interregional status.
-Another text which is heavily fragmented was sent by a wánax to the King of Hatti (likely Muwattalli II) concerning the ownership of islands.
+Another text which is heavily fragmented was sent by a wánax to the King of Hatti (likely Muwattalli II) concerning the ownership of certain islands.